Brand Identity

 You don’t need to include each of these, it’s just a list to get you started.
 Don’t feel like you have to be literal either – you don’t need to have a book or a magazine to include editorial design, or be an artist to include sculptures or paintings.
 Whatever inspires you and helps to convey the overall vibe of your brand is good to go!

-Whatever inspiration you include in your moodboard should cover ideas for at least these following things, whether on their own or within other images:
+When you’re putting your moodboard together, be thinking about what you’re going to need for your brand identity and how this moodboard can inspire them.
+Whatever inspiration you include in your moodboard can cover ideas for these things, whether on their own or within other images:

 • Logos